kubernetes/enhancements/keps/sig-node/6035-exec-session-identity/README.md

 ### Non-Goals

 - Solving the attribution problem: ensuring the propagated audit ID cannot be tampered with by the caller.
 Deferred to follow-up work (e.g., eBPF-based agents capturing the value at `execve` time into kernel-managed storage before any userspace code runs).
 - Identity propagation for lifecycle hooks and probes via `ExecSyncRequest`.
-The CRI field is added to `ExecSyncRequest` for API consistency, but no component populates it in this KEP.
-This is deferred as independent work.
+Probes and hooks do not originate from API server requests, so there is no audit ID to propagate.
+Adding the `envs` field to `ExecSyncRequest` is deferred until a concrete consumer for it is identified.
 - Modifying RBAC policies or admission control.
 This KEP does not change who is allowed to exec into a pod.
 - Propagating raw user credentials (usernames, tokens, groups) to nodes.